 Growing up in a family of fashion designers, it wasn't surprising that I was voted Snappiest Dresser in my graduating class.
 I travel with my camera around my neck.
 I’ve become very brave about asking total strangers to pose for me and some of them make it into my paintings.

-We were fortunate to have a business trip to Japan.
+In 2007 we were fortunate to have a business trip to Japan.
 These Harajuka girls live and breath style, style, style!
 They sit and do their makeup with huge compacts and really work their own personal runways on the street.

 The circus has always been a source of inspiration to me and I've been lucky enough to see Cirque du Soleil several times.
 The Balance piece (slightly skewed here, darn) came from a circus series of works.